strangerstudios/paid-memberships-pro/readme.txt

 == Changelog ==
 = 1.3.15 =
 * Fixed SSL handling on the billing page for members without an order.
+* Removed single quotes from shortcode examples on page settings page.
+Doh!
+(Thanks, Caps)
+* Added Multisite/Network FAQ item.
+* Updated the payments settings page to convert tax rates like 7 into 0.07.
+(Tax rates > 1 are divided by 100.)

 = 1.3.14 =
 * Added pmpro_show_cvv filter to hide the CVV from the checkout and billing information pages.